-Fire advocates from Devon & Somerset Fire & Rescue Service (DSFRS) now have a greater knowledge of disability crime and how to best report it after attending a training session hosted by Devon & Cornwall Police and Plymouth People First.
+Fire advocates from Devon and Somerset Fire and Rescue Service (DSFRS) now have a greater knowledge of disability crime and how to best report it after attending a training session hosted by Devon and Cornwall Police and Plymouth People First.

 The joint awareness session, which was presented to adults with a learning disability from the Plymouth Highbury Trust as part of Hate Crime Awareness Week [20-26 Oct], sought to improve firefighters’ ability to spot potential hate or ‘mate’ crime while undertaking home fire safety checks in people’s homes.